diwrrn/juula-admin/replit.md

 - August 17, 2025: Enhanced meal form to fetch all foods independently, ensuring meals can reference any food in the database
 - August 17, 2025: Updated async loading to load ALL foods immediately with 30-day cache expiration for optimal performance
 - August 17, 2025: Implemented persistent localStorage caching - foods now load instantly from cache on page refresh until 30-day expiration
+- August 17, 2025: Extended async loading system to meals - all meals load immediately with 30-day localStorage caching and instant refresh loading

 ## User Preferences